 Having a digital analytics roadmap is vital

 The benefits of having a digital analytics roadmap are multi-fold.
-A roadmap not only provides clarity at the time of project execution but defines viable outcomes right at the onset, thereby helping organizations to pursue realistic goals in their digital analytics journey.
+A roadmap not only provides clarity at the time of project execution but defines viable outcomes right at the onset, thereby helping your organization to pursue realistic goals in the digital analytics journey.

 Pay attention to entire customer journey

 The landscape of digital analytics is evolving so rapidly that it is has become the need of the hour for digital strategies to be complete with actionable outcomes and insights.
-Your digital analytics ecosystem should be able to assist your business in coping with changing times and is well equipped for the long haul.
+Your digital analytics ecosystem should be able to assist your business in coping with changing times and only then it will be well equipped for the long haul.
+Trust me on this one.